bitcoinwords/bitcoinwords.github.io/_posts/2020-01-21-what-crypto-token-velocity-theorists-can-learen-from-austrian-economics.md

 ---
-title: "What Crypto "Token Velocity Theorists" Can Learn From Austrian Economics"
+title: "What Crypto Token Velocity Theorists Can Learn From Austrian Economics"
 permalink: "/what-crypto-token-velocity-theorists-can-learen-from-austrian-economics"

 author: stephanlivera